andreorvalho/private_eth_network/README.md

 3. Add a password.txt file to each node folder with the password written in there.

-4. Change the genesis template file given to include the addresses(without the 0x) of the nodes created and how much ETH they will have on their accounts:
+4. Change the genesis template file:

+  include the addresses(without the 0x) of the nodes created and how much ETH they will have on their accounts on the alloc field:

   ```
   "alloc": {